Michigan Solar Incentives (Rebates, Tax Credits & More in 2024)

 Through interconnection, net energy metering programs credit you for any excess energy your panels generate and send to the grid.
 Credits can drop future electric bills in months when you pull more from the grid than you send.

-NEM helps you get the most value out of your panels and helps residents push closer to the average long-term energy savings of $23,652.
+Net metering helps you get the most value out of your solar panels and helps residents push closer to the average long-term energy savings of $32,403.
 Net energy metering in MI is especially helpful because of the above-average energy costs in the area.

 It’s also important to note that a lot of states are seeing changes to NEM that are making it less beneficial for solar customers.
 Although the policy is already not available statewide, it might disappear altogether in the near future as it has in other areas.